doug-skinner/doug-skinner.github.io/pages/quotes.md

 > The pen is an instrument of discovery rather than just a recording implement.

+## Brian Kernighan

+> Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

 ## Carlyle

 > A great man shows his greatness by the way he treats little men.